ryangerardwilson/rtutor/courses/sql.md

         WHERE b.event_name = 'OTP_VERIFIED'
         GROUP BY b.account_id, b.mobile
     )
-    /* Now, we simply do subset aggreagation */
+    /* Now, we simply do subset aggregation */
     SELECT
         a.account_id,
         a.mobile,